bcgov/AzureFilesPoC/terraform/troubleshooting/terraform-cicd-issues-from-github-summary.md

 2.  **Azure RBAC Permissions for the Service Principal:**
     *   **Tried:**
- a custom role (`ag-pssg-azure-poc-role-assignment-writer`) with `Microsoft.Authorization        *   Ensured the SPN had `Storage Account Contributor` (which grants both control and data plane permissions at/roleAssignments/read, write, delete` permissions for managing control plane role assignments.
+ a custom role (`<project-name>-role-assignment-writer`) with `Microsoft.Authorization        *   Ensured the SPN had `Storage Account Contributor` (which grants both control and data plane permissions at/roleAssignments/read, write, delete` permissions for managing control plane role assignments.
     *   **Lear a high level).
-        *   Created and assigned a custom role (`ag-pssg-azure-poc-rolened:** The SPN (`ag-pssg-azure-files-poc-ServicePrincipal`) was significantly over-privileged.-assignment-writer`) with `Microsoft.Authorization/roleAssignments/read, write, delete` permissions for control plane role management.
+        *   Created and assigned a custom role (`<project-name>-rolened:** The SPN (`<project-name>-ServicePrincipal`) was significantly over-privileged.-assignment-writer`) with `Microsoft.Authorization/roleAssignments/read, write, delete` permissions for control plane role management.
-    *   **Learned:** The SPN (`ag-pssg-azure-files-poc **The 403 error during file share creation (a data plane operation) was NOT due to a lack of-ServicePrincipal`) was, in fact, significantly over-privileged. **The 403 error during file share creation ( Azure RBAC permissions on the storage account itself.** Control plane operations related to RBAC were also eventually resolved.
+    *   **Learned:** The SPN (`<project-name> **The 403 error during file share creation (a data plane operation) was NOT due to a lack of-ServicePrincipal`) was, in fact, significantly over-privileged. **The 403 error during file share creation ( Azure RBAC permissions on the storage account itself.** Control plane operations related to RBAC were also eventually resolved.

 **(data plane) was NOT due to a lack of Azure RBAC permissions on the storage account resource itself.**